 Further, the Bible writers often discuss complex and deep issues from the Scriptures, expecting their readers to know and understand that which is being discussed, and to be able to understand the teaching being provided.

-Paul once told a church that there were fine-sounding ideas that were just plain wrong.
+Paul once told a church that there were persuasive arguments that were just plain wrong.

-The Colossians were exposed to "fine sounding ideas" that were from the Bible but not faithful to the Bible.
-In such a case, the Bible can be used to justify many teachings and practices, but those things are not really built upon a solid understanding of the Bible.
-Paul's instructions were to help the Colossians avoid this trap.
+The Colossians were exposed to some "persuasive argument" that could delude them.
+These were concerning truth, and persuasive, but not faithful to truth.
+In our day, the Bible can be used to justify many teachings and practices, but those things are not really built upon a solid understanding of the Bible.
+Paul's instructions to the Colossians can help us today to avoid this trap.

 Given the wide variance of teaching and practice today in the general Christian world, how much more is this skill needed today!